sjackwu/DualFinder/README.md

 # DualFinder
 You don't need an app to have two-pane file management on Mac OS X

+Goal:

-Goal: make Mac Finder act more like the Total Commander in Windows
+Make Mac Finder act more like the Total Commander in Windows

 1. Ideally, free - use free apps and applescript/automator  (to Service menu)
 2. Dual window mode - 2 windows side by side